Direct sequencing of bacterial colonies using rolling circle amplification (RCA)

 - Storage of template DNA for 4 weeks

-- Storage of synthesized primers for 4 weeks free of charge
+- Storage of synthesised primers for 4 weeks free of charge

-- Storage of synthesized primers for one year at additional cost
+- Storage of synthesised primers for one year at additional cost

 Data storage: